 The Columbia Generating Station is assumed to be on-line at full Load in the ETC cases.
 Generation levels at the Libby, Hungry Horse, Dworshak, and Albeni Falls projects are set based on the requirements set forth in the 2000 Biological Opinion.
-For November through May ETC cases, the generation levels at the Willamette Valley projects5 are set at the minimum levels seen by season during Calendar Year 2001.
-For the June through October ETC cases, the generation levels at the Willamette Valley projects are set at a monthly fleet-aggregate lower 10th percentile of Heavy Load Hour block generation from the planning period of record and adjusted as needed to accurately reflect operations that BPA knows are in place.
-BPA is transitioning the modeling of the Willamette Valley projects in its ETC cases to this latter method.
-Nameplate Adjusted Method: When creating heavy load ETC Cases, generation levels for all other federal hydro projects6 are set by first determining the nameplate for each project and then adjusting such nameplates by outages forecasted for the particular plants.
+The generation levels at the Willamette Valley projects4 are set at a monthly fleet-aggregate lower 10th percentile of Heavy Load Hour block generation from the planning period of record and adjusted as needed to accurately reflect operations that BPA knows are in place.
+Nameplate Adjusted Method: When creating heavy load ETC Cases, generation levels for all other federal hydro projects5 are set by first determining the nameplate for each project and then adjusting such nameplates by outages forecasted for the particular plants.
 Next in the month of August, the Lower Snake plants (Lower Granite, Lower Monumental, Little Goose, and Ice Harbor) are capped at the observed project outflow over the past ten Augusts.
 Then multiple generation scenarios are modelled by stressing one of three different "zones" of Federal hydro resources to the nameplate adjusted generation levels described above and scales the generation at the remaining Federal hydro projects to match the sum of the demands for all contracts that call out non-specific Federal hydroelectric projects as PORs after adjusting these demands for the portion served by Columbia Generating Station, Libby, Hungry Horse, Dworshak, Albeni Falls, and the Willamette Valley projects.
 The Federal PTP demands at each project are then added to this result to obtain the final assumed generation level for each Federal hydro project.
-This overall method for modeling the federal resources is referred to as the Nameplate Adjusted Method.